tessavdheiden/risk-assessment-system/README.md

 3. Diagnostics.
 Determine and save summary statistics related to a dataset.
 Time the performance of model training and scoring scripts.
 Check for dependency changes and package updates.
 4. Reporting.
 Automatically generate plots and documents that report on model metrics.
 Provide an API endpoint that can return model predictions and metrics.
 5. Process Automation.
 Create a script and cron job that automatically run all previous steps at regular intervals.

+## Starter Files
+There are many files in the starter: 10 Python scripts, one configuration file, one requirements file, and five datasets.

+The following are the Python files that are in the starter files:

+* training.py, a Python script meant to train an ML model
+* scoring.py, a Python script meant to score an ML model
+* deployment.py, a Python script meant to deploy a trained ML model
+* ingestion.py, a Python script meant to ingest new data
+* diagnostics.py, a Python script meant to measure model and data diagnostics
+* reporting.py, a Python script meant to generate reports about model metrics
+* app.py, a Python script meant to contain API endpoints
+* wsgi.py, a Python script to help with API deployment
+* apicalls.py, a Python script meant to call your API endpoints
+* fullprocess.py, a script meant to determine whether a model needs to be re-* deployed, and to call all other Python scripts when needed
+The following are the datasets that are included in your starter files.
+Each of them is fabricated datasets that have information about hypothetical corporations.

+Note: these data have been uploaded to your workspace as well

+* dataset1.csv and dataset2.csv, found in /practicedata/
+* dataset3.csv and dataset4.csv, found in /sourcedata/
+* testdata.csv, found in /testdata/
+The following are other files that are included in your starter files:

+* requirements.txt, a text file and records the current versions of all the modules that your scripts use
+* config.json, a data file that contains names of files that will be used for configuration of your ML Python scripts